 - Clear, conversational voice: emails are a very personal medium, arriving directly in the reader’s inbox, so the mail itself needs to be personal with a chatty tone

 Of course, there are more opportunities to build relationships with readers via email than just newsletters.
 Don’t overlook the onboarding email that is sent to new subscribers, experiment with what works best to engage new readers.
 Email can also be used to prevent or counter churn, something The Globe and Mail is doing well.
 They found that emailing subscribers with the highest propensity to churn reduced churn by 140%, while emailing subscribers who haven’t logged in for 30 days helps to reduce churn by 27%.

 Listen to your readers

 Last year we identified the key rules for a successful digital news product, one of which was to develop around your audience.
 That means you first must listen to your readers, in order to understand their digital news consumption behaviour.
 While a good first step is to understand general reading behaviours, there will be differences within your own audience.
-(Our latest report, in which we survey 4,000 digital news consumers, is a good starting point; interested publishers can also sign-up for similar research to be conducted on their own readers).
+Our latest report, in which we survey 4,000 digital news consumers, is a good starting point.

 Minnesotan newspaper Star Tribune, which has been often highlighted as a successful local publisher in the US, knows the importance of this lesson.
 To better serve their readers, they compared when they were publishing their stories versus when readers were actually consuming the stories.